 Pricing and Additional Information

 - School programs are $3 per student.
-Parent chaperones and school faculty and staff are admitted free.
+Chaperones are admitted free.
 Groups from Newton Public Schools are admitted free.

 - Groups participating in "Digging for Evidence" will be charged a $30 materials fee.
 Newton Public Schools are also charged the materials fee.